Onychonycteris

-Onychonycteris is the more primitive of the two oldest known monospecific genera of bat, having lived in the area that is current day Wyoming during the Eocene period, 52.5 million years ago.
+Onychonycteris was the more primitive of the three oldest bats known from complete skeletons, having lived in the area that is current day Wyoming during the Eocene period, 52.5 million years ago.

 Taxonomy

 Two specimens of Onychonycteris were found in the Green River Formation in 2003, and placed in a new family when the discovery was published in Nature, in February 2008.
 Onychonycteris means "clawed bat", in reference to the fact that this animal had claws on all five of its digits, whereas modern bats only have claws on the thumb (in most species) or thumb and index finger (in pteropodids).
 The specific epithet is a tribute to the fossil prospector and preparator who discovered it, Bonnie Finney.

 Description

 Onychonycteris was unique among bats in that it had claws on all five fingers, as opposed to two or three in all other known species.
 Its unique limb proportions represent an intermediate between bats and non-flying mammals, with longer hind-limbs and proportionally shorter wings.
 The aerofoil of O. finneyi lacks any aerodynamic equivalent among known bats, and this aerofoil likely contributed to an undulating flight style that alternated fluttering and gliding.
 This flight style may represent both a functional and evolutionary intermediate between gliding and powered flight.